Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 ## Class Methods

-We've worked with instance methods, so we know can write functions that are packaged with a class.
+We've worked with instance methods, so we know we can write functions that are packaged with a class.
 But instance methods are called on a specific instance of a class that already _exists_ and we're looking at how to write a function that _creates_ a `Book`.
 How do we associate a method with a class when that method won't have an instance to be called on?

 What we need in this case is a class method!
 To create a class method we need to do 2 things:
 - use a new function decorator, `@classmethod`